evanshortiss/express-flickr-gallery/README.md

 app.set('view engine', 'jade');
 app.set('views', path.join(__dirname, './views'));

-// Load the gallery middleware
-// This is asynchronous so it can take a few seconds function loadFlickrMiddleware () {
-  flickr.middleware.init(express, {
-    flickr: {
-      // If you place albums IDs in the below array then only those will be
-      // shown in the list and all your other albums are ignored
-      // albums: []
-      api_key: process.env.FLICKR_API_KEY,
-      secret: process.env.FLICKR_SECRET,
-      user_id: process.env.FLICKR_USER_ID
-    },
-    templates: {
-      // The strings here should correspond to your views that the express-flickr
-      // partials will be rendered in
-      albumList: 'album-list',
-      album: 'album-page'
-    }
-  }, onGalleryInitialised);
-}

 // Called once the gallery has initialised function onGalleryInitialised (err, router) {
   if (err) {